vrautenbach/geoinformatics-notes/Tools for creating digital media.md

 ## Popular tools
 * [Apowersoft](https://www.apowersoft.com) allows you to record your screen and also edit the video.
 * [OBS Studio](https://obsproject.com) is a free and open source software for video recording and live streaming.

+# Website
+## Overview
+There are various web site you can use to create your own website or portfolio.
+When you start applying for a jobs, a portfolio will definitely count in your favour.

+## Popular tools
+* [Github Pages](https://pages.github.com) allows you to host pages from your github repository.
+* [Heroku](https://www.heroku.com) is a bit more advance than the other options available here, for example, you can setup your own database as well.
+* [Netlify]https://www.netlify.com) offers a free tier that is perfect to get you started with your own web site.
+* [Vercel](https://vercel.com) offers a free tier and does not require a credit card to get started.
+* [Wix](https://www.wix.com) allows you to design a high quality website with their intuitive GUI and free templates.
+Hosting is also offered freely.